About

 Experiences

-BARR is a benefit company that acts as an agile digital partner, accompanying companies on innovation paths through high-impact digital products.
+BARR is a benefit company acting as an agile digital partner, supporting businesses through high-impact digital products.

-During this time I have improved my autonomy, enhanced my problem solving skills, and solidified a modular and scalable approach to writing code.
+This experience strengthened my autonomy, sharpened my problem-solving skills, and solidified a modular, scalable approach to writing code.

 Skill and Technologies